 If your cutting corners to make ends meet try moisturising with oil you would find in your pantries like Almond oil, Olive oil, avocado oil or coconut oil although the latter is better used at night as its slow to absorb do not use vegetable oil or canola.
 Pour approximately a tablespoon of oil in a very small bowl or jar (that you don’t need to use for food again) and drop in some of your favourite essential oils but not many drops they are powerful we recommend 2 – 4 drops depending on the oil, you can always check on our website to see if your favourite essential oil is safe to use on the skin and what oils are good for the skin.
 Apply moisturiser immediately after handwashing to lock in the hydration from the water

 If you want to use a hand sanitiser but can’t as it's irritating your skin or you don’t want to use the alcohol we have an alcohol-free alternative Natural Hand Sanitiser which uses the power of essential oils.

 The dirty list: a list of chemical ingredients found in a popular hand wash

 - Ammonium Lauryl Sulfate & Sodium Laureth Sulfate -cuts through grease- causes allergic reactions such as cracking of the top layer of skin and inflammation to the epidermal layer of skin – a known irritant for people suffering eczema and other skin conditions

-- Parfum, CI 19140, CI 42090 synthetic fragrance– is an endocrine disrupter which means it can interfer with your homones
+- Parfum, CI 19140, CI 42090 synthetic fragrance– is an endocrine disrupter which means it can interfere with your hormones

 - Glycerin -adds texture to a product it may dry out the skin and hair

-- Cocamide MEA - synthetically derived from coconut oil - it is not a naturally occuring product
+- Cocamide MEA - synthetically derived from coconut oil - it is not a naturally occurring product

 - Citric Acid - a preservative used in a wide range of products because it is inexpensive.